enishant/docker-compose-lemp-stack/README.md

 # Docker Compose LEMP Stack

-This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP)` stack.
+This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP)` stack and Elasticsearch.

 ## Details

 The following versions are used.

-* PHP 7.2 (FPM) - With MySQLi driver optionally (Uncomment line from php.Dockerfile)
+* PHP 7.4 (FPM) - With MySQLi driver optionally (Uncomment line from php.Dockerfile)
 * Nginx 1.13.6
 * MariaDB 10.3.9